Dodge Dart (PF): Motorsports and SRT

 At the New York International Auto Show in 2012, a Dodge Dart turbo four-wheel drive rally car was shown.
 The blue-and-white SRT-badged car entered the 2012 Global RallyCross Championship, driven by four-time Rally America champion Travis Pastrana and his teammates.

-Based on the 2013 Dodge Dart, it included a 2.0 L 4-cylinder, 16-valve turbo-charged engine rated at 600 hp and over 550 lbft of torque, and Sadev 4-wheel drive transmission.
+Based on the 2013 Dodge Dart, it included a 2.0 L 4-cylinder, 16-valve turbocharged engine rated at 600 hp and over 550 lbft of torque, and a Sadev four-wheel drive transmission.
 The Dart continued in the 2013 Global RallyCross Championship season, but after Pastrana placed 10th in the driver's standings for both years, Dodge pulled out of the series and he returned to Subaru Rally Team USA in 2014.

 The Dart SRT 4 was originally planned for production starting in December 2016, based on the 2014 five-year plan of the Fiat Chrysler Automobiles (FCA) group.
-However, due to the decision to end production of the Dart, the SRT 4 version was canceled.
+However, due to the decision to end production of the Dart, due to poor sales numbers, the SRT 4 version was canceled.